-Although the initial emergency demand for funds when the COVID-19 pandemic first spread has subsided, due to the prolongation of the pandemic, we continued to support cash flows and business reconstruction by providing loans through the Great East Japan Earthquake Recovery Special Loans, Safety Net Loans, and COVID-19 Special Loan Program, and other programs, as in FY2020.
+Although the initial emergency demand for funds when the COVID-19 pandemic first spread has subsided, due to the prolongation of the pandemic, we continued to support cash flows and business reconstruction by providing loans for SMEs through Safety Net Loans and COVID-19 Special Loan Program, and other programs, as in the previous fiscal year.

-Supporting new businesses
+Supporting new businesses and start-ups

-The SME Unit provides active support to SMEs trying to develop new businesses with high growth potential, such as venture companies, through Loans to Foster Growth of New Businesses.
-Since the program began in February 2000, 726.1 billion yen has been loaned to 15,138 businesses (as of March 31, 2022).
-In addition, the SME Unit also offers Stock Subscription Rights Loans, an unsecured loan program through acquisition of new share options issued by companies.
+The SME Unit provides active support to SMEs trying to develop new businesses with high growth potential through Loans to Foster Growth of New Businesses and to start-ups that are expected to lead Japan's economic growth and solve social problems through Loans to Support Start-up Businesses.
+Since the program began, the cumulative total (Note) (as of March 31, 2023) has reached 15,963 businesses, amounting to 769.3 billion yen.
+In addition, the SME Unit also offers Stock Subscription Rights Loans, an unsecured loan program through the acquisition of new share options issued by companies.